Difference Between Neuromodulation and Neurostimulation

 Neurostimulation is a process in which the nerves are only aroused/stimulated by using low-voltage electrical or magnetic pulses for therapy.

 This treatment procedure can be of two types majorly.
-Invasive; surgical implantation of electrodes in the body, or non-invasive where the electrodes are connected to the skin only.
+Invasive; surgical implantation of electrodes in the body, or non-invasive, where the electrodes are connected to the skin only.

-In Neurostimulation the side effects do not include medication, but infections from the invasive material used during the treatment.
+In Neurostimulation, the side effects do not include medication but infections from the invasive material used during the treatment.
 The possibility of these infections occurring is reducing with time as technology is emerging every day.

-Since the reduction in the side effects of Neurostimulation is considered safer adding to the fact that it is also a reversible procedure.
-Also, the companies dealing in this technique state that the devices help overcome depression, and insomnia, and improve concentration, sleep efficiency, and anxiety.
+Since the reduction in the side effects of Neurostimulation is considered safer, adding to the fact that it is also a reversible procedure.
+Also, the companies dealing in this technique state that the devices help overcome depression and insomnia and improve concentration, sleep efficiency, and anxiety.

-Neurostimulation is a very old technique, the history takes us back to 46 AD.
+Neurostimulation is a very old technique, and the history takes us back to 46 AD.
 A renowned pharmaceutical company GlaxoSmithKline introduced the word “electroceutical” for all the medical devices that in any way utilize mechanical, electrical, or light stimulation for therapy.

 It is observed that Neurostimulation is safer to use for short terms.
 In the cases of long-term use, it is most likely to have adverse effects.